Jboghaert/proj-goto-1/README.md

 Running the project should be implemented in the existing framework of `indefinite_navigation`, more info to be found [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html) with the default rosgraph to be found [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/indefinite_navigation_default_rosgraph.png).
 This framework allows us to comply with the Duckietown traffic rules, lane following and the necessary task prioritization of incoming commands.
 The implementation of the GOTO-1 project requires some changes to be made within the indefinite navigation framework, which are outlined in the next sections.

-## 1. Prerequisites and assumptions
+## 1. Prerequisites and assumptions:
 The GOTO-1 package assumes the following assumptions within the Duckietown environment set-up:
 - DT map as hardcoded in `path_planning_class`,
 - no other AT's present as the ones hardcoded in `path_planning_class`,